Searching for Particle Dark Matter with eROSITA Early Data: Dark Matter Analysis

 Since our analysis conservatively assumes a potential DM signal and the Gaussian lines from instrument model are indistinguishable, our DM lifetime limit is weaker where the instrument background also has a Gaussian line.
 The places where the background model has a Gaussian component are marked on figure~\ref{fig:MC} with grey dash dotted lines.

 Overall, most regions of our limit falls within 2$\sigma$ containment region.
 There are a few places where it goes beyond.
+As shown in the Monte Carlo analysis, our limit exceeds two sigma containment at 4-5 keV.
+The energy in photon spectrum corresponding to the problematic DM mass is 2-2.5 keV, which shows two “troughs” and a “bumps”.
+We think all of them are due to inaccuracies in calibration for effective area by eROSITA collaboration at this energy range, as discussed in section~\ref{sec:linesearch}.
 In particular, the limit exceeds 2$\sigma$ containment at around $m_\chi=3$-$6\rm\,keV$.
-At this energy range, we argue it reflects a modeling shortcomings in spectral energy $2$-$3\rm\,keV$.
+At this energy range, we argue it reflects a modeling shortcomings in spectral energy $1.5$-$3\rm\,keV$.
 As shown in figure 9 and 10 of~\cite{eROSITA:2020emt}, the effective area, as well as grasp, of eROSITA detector drop off sharply between $2$-$3\rm\,keV$, followed by making a tiny bump.
 The quirks in our limit is a direct consequence of effective area calibration done by eROSITA collaboration.
-One recent eROSITA study on 3.5 keV line pointed out this feature could come from mismodeling of gold absorption edge~\cite{Villalba:2024uyh}.
+One recent eROSITA study on 3.5 keV line investigated the possibility of this feature coming from mis-modeling of gold absorption edge, but ultimately concluded gold edge alone is not enough to explain the residual~\cite{Villalba:2024uyh}.
 With an improved effective area model, we expect this deviation to disappear in future analysis.

-In the current work, we choose to not report the limit if it goes below $2\sigma$ containment, shown on figure~\ref{fig:MC} as grey vertical bands.
+Our procedure for line search and setting constraints would deviate from Monte Carlo expectation when the observed photon spectrum has deficit and excess from the model.
+When the observed photon spectrum has an excess over the model, our limits become weaker than expected, and thus is conservative, but our line search procedure still can rule out DM signal above the constraint.
+As it would not falsely rule out the presence of a signal due to the profiling procedure in our analysis, we keep the conservative limit in our results.
+On the other hand, since the deficits would cause the constraint to mistakenly rule out DM parameters, we choose to exclude the overly stringent limit below $2\sigma$ containment.
+This regions are marked on figure~\ref{fig:MC} as grey vertical bands.